CASPER: Improvements to Attendance Tracking

 tl;dr

 By adding three questions to an online form, we improve the accuracy and usefulness of student attendance tracking.
+I piloted it in one module during Spring 2024 and implemented it properly in two modules in Autumn 2024.

 The problem